I am Matic Broz, the founder of Photutorial.com.

-Growing up I recall borrowing my father’s first digital camera.
-We only used it to document our family trips or events, yet this now almost ancient device had the best macro lens I have ever came across.
+Growing up, I recall borrowing my father’s first digital camera.
+We only used it to document our family trips or events, yet this now almost ancient device had the best macro lens I have ever come across.
 It was capable of taking sharp images from virtually point-blank.

-Over the years my interest in photography fluctuated, but never completely faded away.
+Over the years, my interest in photography fluctuated, but never completely faded away.
 For the 13th birthday, I received my first camera, Nikon Coolpix, however, I still knew nothing about photography – I just wanted to take photos.
 My zeal for photography manifested itself in the form of countless photos of dogs I took when visiting a nearby dog-shelter with my sister.
-Although it was a great camera, a couple of years later phone cameras became somewhat relevant and more convenient, since we always carried them around.
+Although it was a great camera, a couple of years later, phone cameras became somewhat relevant and a lot more convenient, since we always carried them around.

 All through my late teens and early twenties, my interest in photography went south, due to college schoolwork and student work.

-As I matured, I realized, that despite all my obligations I still had plenty of time that could be spent more effectively.
-I borrowed my father’s new camera, Canon EOS 60D with a multipurpose lens, started waking up early for foggy sunrises or canceling afternoon socializing over a beer to catch a fiery sunset.
+As I matured, I realized, that despite all my obligations, I still had plenty of time that I knew I could spend more efficiently.
+I borrowed my father’s new camera, Canon EOS 60D with a multipurpose lens, started waking up early for foggy sunrises or cancelling afternoon socializing over a beer to catch a fiery sunset.

-As I started taking photos on a daily basis, I realized how clueless I really was about photography.
+As I started taking photos daily, I realized how clueless I was about photography.
 The number of buttons, menus, settings on my camera, and sliders in Lightroom overwhelmed me.
 I cleared my head and started systematically learning about photography.
 I started watching a whole lot of YouTube videos, I borrowed a few books, and most importantly – I took lots of photos.

 Over the years, I accumulated a lot of photography knowledge.
 My photos became better, my workflow smoother, my photo-editing better, yet, it was not enough.

-When I finished my Master’s Degree in Chemistry (yes, my primary occupation is a chemist/student) and started my Ph.D. in Biomolecular Simulations, the desire to give back the knowledge I hoarded, pushed me into creating a website – Otterreviews.
+When I finished my Master’s Degree in Chemistry (yes, my primary occupation is a chemist/student) and started my PhD in Biomolecular Simulations, the desire to give back the knowledge I hoarded, pushed me into creating a website – Photutorial.